 Meditation Guide Takeaways

 - Meditation is a deeply personal, non-judgmental task.

-- It’s also really easy to lose focus at first — so don’t give up or lose heart if that happens!
+- It can be easy to lose focus at first — so don’t give up or lose heart if that happens!
 Remember, your brain is wired to keep you active and productive.

-- Meditating brings us back to the moment and promotes inner peace.
+- Meditating brings us back to the present and promotes inner peace.
 It connects us to our Higher Self and increases our spiritual health, which helps us find purpose and insight.

 - If traditional meditation isn’t your jam, you have other options!
-So really, there’s no reason to not dust off your pillow (or walking shoes) and dive into that brain of yours. :)
+So really, there’s no reason to not dust off your cozy chair and get started.